enel-gdh-educational/katacoda-scenarios/docker/part3/step2c.md

 --IMMAGINE_DA_INSERIRE--

-To start this frontend container, first you build the image with the name `dockerchurn-fe`
+To start this frontend container, first you must build the image with the name `dockerchurn-fe`

 `docker build -t dockerchurn-fe ./frontend`{{execute}}